marifyo/fggcosha/_posts/2014-07-13-profile-okobi.md

 ---
 layout: post
 title: Profile of the Month - Mrs. Okobi
-description: "Check out our profile of the month - our inestimable founding principal, Mrs. Okobi"
+description: "Check out our profile of the month featuring our inestimable founding principal, Mrs. Okobi"
 modified: 2014-07-14
 tags: [fggc osha alumni, profile]
 comments: true
 image:
-  feature: reunionbanner.jpg
+  feature: okobiprofile.png
 ---

 ## Mrs. Okobi, 1932 –

-Ask any alumni from the early years of FGGC Onitsha who their inspiration was; who made the most impact on them in those formative years when we were awkwardly navigating the transition from child to woman; who epitomized strength and grace in a woman, who challenged us at every juncture to aspire to greatness, while instilling in us values which we would come to appreciate even more in later years; I am fairly confident that 9 out of 10 people would give you this one name - *Mrs. Okobi*.
+Ask any alumni from the early years of FGGC Onitsha who their inspiration was; who made the most impact on them in those formative years when we were awkwardly navigating the transition from child to woman; who epitomized strength and grace in a woman, who challenged us at every juncture to aspire to greatness, while instilling in us values, which we would come to appreciate even more in later years; I am fairly confident that 9 out of 10 people would give you this one name - *Mrs. Okobi*.

 <br>
 **Mrs. Mary Ann Ukachi Ngozi Okobi (Nee Maduekwe)**, principal extraordinaire, wife, mother, teacher, role model.
 What a woman!